Pebaz/tidbytes/README.md

 # What Is The Ninth Bit?

 Referring to the ninth bit of a region of memory should be trivial.
 It is, isn’t it?
 It turns out that this is not as straightforward as it might seem.
-Depending on the byte order, (referred to with the canonical moniker “endianness”), the ninth bit may appear to the left or the right of the first bit (bit zero).
+Depending on the byte order, (referred to under the canonical moniker “endianness”), the ninth bit may appear to the left or the right of the first bit (bit zero).

 > ***The Tidbytes memory algebra is based off of the concept of Identity Order which means the first bit is always the leftmost bit of the leftmost byte.***